mlange-42/chrono-photo/docs/options.md

 #### `--sample`

-_Optional._ Specifies a sample count to reduce the number of images used for calculations and (if required) quartiles.
+_Optional._ Specifies a sample count to reduce the number of images used for calculation of per-pixel median and (if required) quartiles.

 This option is particularly useful to speed up calculations when processing large numbers of images (thousands).